GayePaapIsaac/scrapy_tutoriel/README.md

 ![alt text](https://github.com/GayePaapIsaac/scrapy_tutoriel/blob/tuto/img/scrapy_tree.png)

 ### 4. Creating a Scrapy project
+The entry point of the project is the spider.
+We are going to create a new file in the spiders folder that we are going to call "first_scraping.py"
 A spider is a program that crawls websites to extract data.
 To create a spider you can use the following command